blackboxnlp/blackboxnlp.github.io/index.md

 Feel free to reach out to the organizers at the email below if you are not sure whether a specific topic is well-suited for submission.

 ## Call for Papers
 We will accept submissions through OpenReview (submission link TBA).
 All submissions should use the ACL [template](https://www.overleaf.com/latex/templates/association-for-computational-linguistics-acl-conference/jvxskxpnznfj) and formatting requirements specified by [ACL](https://acl-org.github.io/ACLPUB/formatting.html).
 Archival paper must be fully anonymized.
-Submissions of both types can be made through OpenReview.
+Submissions of both types can be made through OpenReview ([submission link](https://openreview.net/group?id=EMNLP/2024/Workshop/BlackBoxNLP)).

 ### Submission Types